-After God made the earth suitable for humans and created the first man and woman, what did He do?
-He created the Sabbath day and rested on it.
+After God made the earth suitable for humans and created Adam and Eve, what did He do?
+He created the Sabbath day, blessed it, set it apart and rested on it.

 The historical record of God preparing the earth for mankind is documented in the first two chapters of the Bible.
 Here we find that God spent six days establishing and perfectly balancing all the aspects of our planet that make it hospitable for human life.

-God rested, but not because He was tired
+Why did God rest?
+Not because He was tired

 When God ceased from His creative work, it wasn’t because He was tired.
 As Isaiah 40:28 explains: “Have you not known?
 Have you not heard?
 The everlasting God, the LORD, the Creator of the ends of the earth, neither faints nor is weary.”